Volunteers & Visitors: Frequently Asked Questions

 Shopping

 For any basics/essentials you might need, there is a Walmart a short drive from the volunteer house.
 You will need to go with a member of the Wildlife SOS team as you need a Walmart card to shop there).
-There is a very small shop two-minutes from the house which sells soft drinks, sweets, crisps etc. but again we ask/ advise that you do not attempt to walk there.
+There is a very small shop two-minutes from the house which sells soft drinks, sweets, crisps etc. but again we advise that you do not attempt to walk there alone.

 Street dogs

 There are many street dogs in India.
 The ones around the volunteer house (at time of print) are generally approachable, friendly and seemingly healthy.
-The staff at the volunteer house provide large bags of kibbles that you can hand out to the dogs.
-The local people tolerate and even occasionally feed them.
+The staff at the

 Things To Do

-A list of Additional Activities will be sent to you as part of your Volunteer Welcome Pack on booking, this includes Yoga, Ayurvedic Treatments, cookery, Q&A evening sessions.
-Some activities are chargeable either at a set cost or some by donation.
-Please see our volunteer staff for information and to book.
+Please ask our volunteer staff for information and to book.
 Payment will be required when booking.
 There are places of interest locally to visit eg Taj Mahal and Agra Fort – we will happily organise this for you, providing a reputable driver.

 Taj Mahal – Taj Mahal is around a 30-minute drive from the volunteer house, in Agra.
+Sheroes – in Agra.

 Birthplace of Krishna – halfway between Agra and Delhi.